Learning to Bid Optimally and Efficiently in Adversarial First-price Auctions

 \subsection{Generalization to Monotone Oracles}

 In addition to the Lipschitz oracle $\calF_{\text{Lip}}$ considered throughout the paper, there is also another natural choice of the oracle, i.e. the monotone oracles $\calF_{\text{Mono}}$ consisting of all functions $f: [0,1]\to [0,1]$ such that $v\mapsto f(v)$ is monotonically increasing.
-In other words, a reasonable oracle should be willing to bid a higher price if her private valuation of the good becomes higher.
-This class of the monotone oracle is more practical as it includes common bidding strategies which start to join the auction only if the private value exceeds some threshold.
-Also note that in the stochastic case where others' highest bids $m_t$ follow any \emph{iid} distribution, it was shown in \cite[Lemma 1]{han2020optimal} that the oracle who knows the distribution of $m_t$ always uses a monotone bidding strategy, meaning that this assumption is automatically fulfilled.
+This class of the monotone oracle is very practical as it includes common bidding strategies which start to join the auction only if the private value exceeds some threshold.
+Also note that in the stochastic case where others' highest bids $m_t$ follow any \emph{iid} distribution, it was shown in \cite[Lemma 5]{han2020optimal} that the oracle who knows the distribution of $m_t$ always uses a monotone bidding strategy, again validating this assumption.

 However, the generalization to monotone oracles is not straightforward.
 The main reason is that the function class $\calF_{\text{Mono}}$ is not \emph{totally bounded} in the $L^\infty([0,1])$-norm, as the functions $\{ \1(v\ge \alpha) \}_{\alpha\in [0,1]}$ are $L^\infty$-separated from each other.
-Consequently, we have the following negative result showing that the worst-case regret against the monotone oracle is $\Omega(T)$.
+Surprisingly, we have the following impossibility result showing that the worst-case regret against the monotone oracle is $\Omega(T)$.

-\begin{theorem} There exists an oblivious adversarial sequence $(v_t,m_t)_{t\in [T]}$ such that any policy $\pi$ has an expected regret at least $\Omega(T)$ against the monotone oracle. \end{theorem} \begin{proof} We choose the adversarial sequence as follows.
-Fix $v_1 = 1/2$, and let $m_t$ be an i.i.d. sequence with $m_1$ uniformly distributed on two points $\{0,1/8\}$.
-The rest of the private values $v_t$ are chosen sequentially as follows: for $t\ge 2$,
+\begin{theorem} There exists an oblivious adversarial sequence $(v_t,m_t)_{t\in [T]}$ such that any policy $\pi$ has an expected regret at least $\Omega(T)$ against the monotone oracle. \end{theorem}